JYC11/ecommerce/README.md

 * consistent formatting with black
 * adding CI/CD
 * redoing the architecture of the backend(doing it as I write the backend)
-* rewriting the frontend in typescript
+* rewriting the frontend in typescript(this is low on priority)
 * Docker and Docker Compose